techNIK8/Diploma-Thesis/README.md

 Here is hosted the source code of the thesis "Study of Causal Machine Learning Techniques on Data from IoT Applications" https://hdl.handle.net/10889/25228.
 For writing this thesis, the IDEAL Household Energy Dataset was used https://doi.org/10.7488/ds/2836.

 As described in thesis, the file structure is as follows:
-In the Data Preprocessing folder, the dataset is processed (mean calculation based on time criteria, zero values removal, alphanumeric values to numeric values convertion etc.)
+In the "Data Preprocessing" folder, the dataset is processed (mean calculation based on time criteria, zero values removal, alphanumeric values to numeric values convertion etc.)
-Each query folder contains the source code for the tools used, PyWhy and CausalML, as well as the code needed for further per-query preprocessing.
+Each "Query" folder contains the source code for the tools used, PyWhy and CausalML, as well as the code needed for further per-query preprocessing.
 The queries as well as the interpretation of the results can be found in thesis https://hdl.handle.net/10889/25228, chapter "Implementation".

 # Abstract